mkos11/git/.github/CONTRIBUTING.md

 ## Contributing to Git

 Thanks for taking the time to contribute to Git!
-Please be advised that the Git community does not use github.com for their contributions.
+Please be advised Git community does not use github.com for their contributions.
 Instead, we use a mailing list (git@vger.kernel.org) for code submissions, code reviews, and bug reports.